Palazzo0/Titanic-Survival-Prediction-/README.md

 PassengerId
 Survived

-Notes
+Notes:

 Pipeline ensures consistency:
   The pipeline automatically applies the same preprocessing to the test set as it learned from training, preventing inconsistencies or data leakage.

 Feature Importance Insights:
-Sex_female and Pclass_1 likely have the strongest positive impact on survival Pclass_3 and higher age negatively influence survival (See feature_importance.png for full ranking)
+ Sex_female and Pclass_1 likely have the strongest positive impact on survival Pclass_3 and higher age negatively influence survival (See feature_importance.png for full ranking).

 Reproducibility:
-Random seed (random_state=42) ensures consistent train-test splits Logistic Regression’s max_iter=1000 ensures convergence Conclusion
+  Random seed (random_state=42) ensures consistent train-test splits Logistic Regression’s max_iter=1000 ensures convergence.

+Conclusion;
   The submitted predictions reflect the model’s understanding of passenger survival based on patterns in the training dataset.
 This approach:
 Uses a robust pipeline to prevent data leakage
-Enables interpretability via coefficients
+Enables interpretability via coefficients.
   This methodology is scalable, reproducible, and aligns with standard machine learning best practices.